Real Broker operates on an 85/15 commission structure.

 Tracking Performance via the Dashboard

-Real’s reZEN platform includes a Revenue Share Insights module showing monthly earnings, cumulative totals, network head-count, and producing-status flags.
+Real’s reZEN platform includes a Revenue Share section where agents can track earnings, network activity, and tier-related information.

 Best Practices for Sponsorship and Agent Support